EzequielSosa99/EzequielSosa99/README.md

 ---

-## 📌 Actividad en GitHub
+## 📌 GitHub Activity
-> ⚠️ **Nota:** gran parte de mis contribuciones son en repositorios privados de la empresa, por eso la actividad pública no refleja toda mi experiencia y trabajo diario.
+> ⚠️ **Note:** most of my contributions are to private company repositories, so public activity does not reflect all my experience and daily work.

 ---

-## 📌 Actualmente
+## 📌 Currently
-- 💼 Trabajando en **Bechsud S.A.**
+- 💼 Working at **Bechsud S.A.**
-- 📚 *Siempre mejorando mis skills y ampliando conocimiento*
+- 📚 *Always improving my skills and expanding knowledge*

 ---

-## 🌐 Conectemos
+## 🌐 Let's Connect
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Ezequiel%20Sosa-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/ezequiel-sosa-b91862153/)

 ---